 Unlike a resume, the use of keywords, buzzwords or phrases is not important in the CV.
 Your focus when writing you resume is detail.
 Organizations that ask for CV’s are looking for people with the credentials, experiences and expertise to meet the demands and responsibilities of the position.

 If a recruiter only allocates 6 seconds to view your resume, the employer will certainly take more time in evaluating a CV.

 When to Use a Resume or a CV

 It’s not difficult to know if you have to submit a resume or a CV.
 In the first place, the job post would most likely indicate which one you need.
 If the details indicated in the job post are not clear, take the time to call the company and get clarification.

 In the United Kingdom, Ireland and New Zealand you should submit CV’s because resumes are never used at all.
-You can even download a European Union CV format to be sure.
+You can even download a European Union resume format to be sure.

-Meanwhile in Australia, India and South Africa the terms resume and CV are interchangeable.
+Meanwhile in Australia, India and South Africa the terms resume and resume are interchangeable.
 Perhaps the best way to differentiate them is by purpose.
-Resumes are the document of choice if you are seeking employment in private corporations but the CV is more appropriate if you want to work for the public sector.
+Resumes are the document of choice if you are seeking employment in private corporations but the resume is more appropriate if you want to work for the public sector.

 Should You Have a CV?

 Chances are there are more of you who have written a resume than a CV.
 But there is no harm in creating a CV.
 Remember that the content of the resume grows as you acquire more experience and knowledge.
 You would not want to scramble in writing one when the time comes that a potential employer requests it over a resume.